ansible-collections/ansible.windows/docs/ansible.windows.win_shell_module.rst

 .. code-block:: yaml

-    - name: Execute a comand in the remote shell, stdout goes to the specified file on the remote ansible.windows.win_shell: C:\somescript.ps1 >> C:\somelog.txt
+    - name: Execute a command in the remote shell, stdout goes to the specified file on the remote ansible.windows.win_shell: C:\somescript.ps1 >> C:\somelog.txt

     - name: Change the working directory to somedir/ before executing the command